leoAshu/git-essentials/README.md

 > Note:
 > - `git push` is also used to push changes to remote repo.
-> - if the remote branch is being tracked, need not mention branch name.
+> - If the remote branch is being tracked, need not mention branch name.

 ### Clone a remote repository: